 And of course, if we suppress the dental manifestations, we select the other problems, right?
 So, this brings back the importance of balance and in fact I always tell my patient that your symptoms or the signs are never the actual real problem.
 So, tooth decay is itself is not the real problem it’s simply the manifestation of something deeper than going on.
 And unless you fix that you still have a problem.
 Even if you are able to let’s say suppress the manifestation because that’s what conventional medicine does very well.

 And of course, we have a lot of dental tools to suppress to decay.
 Like fluoride applications and so forth and so on this may work to some extent but basically, as you suppress the manifestations there are still problems which will manifest differently.
 You see what I mean?

 Dr. Ron Ehrlich: Yes.

 Dr. Jacques Imbeau: Now some other thing a good example of that, for example, is cholesterol levels right so today this is very popular to give patients with high cholesterol a type of drugs called statins and they work.
-They work quite well because they will lower your cholesterol levels so that your GP will be happy all your blood levels are normal now.
-But you know that long-term studies have shown that people on statins actually have more at a greater risk of heart attacks and more diabetes after 10 or 15 years of being on statins.
+They work quite well because they will lower your cholesterol levels so that your GP will be happy as your blood levels are normal now.
+But you know that long-term studies have shown that people on statins actually have more, have a greater risk of heart attacks and more diabetes after 10 or 15 years of being on statins.
 Did you know that?